tet3/NGOCTriggers/README.md

 Triggers ARE NOT supported or guaranteed to work with all systems.
 Triggers are not intended for use with tools that write data to existing records.
 ONLY for new Contacts/Accounts

-Triggers to allow creation of Account Address and Contact Address on record Inserts when Standard Salesforce address fields are filled in.
-Targeted at Lead creation but MAY be useful for other apps